Harpita-P/Noma/README.md

 By default, Noma runs **on-device** with **Gemini Nano**.
 If the context is too large for Nano (≈ **30,000+ characters**), Noma uses **RAG** backed by an **OpenAI embedding model** to retrieve only the most relevant pieces before sending the final prompt.

+### Controls

+- `Ctrl/⌘ + Q` - Open Tag selector
+- `Ctrl/⌘ + Space` - Pass "Context + Prompt" into Gemini Nano

+- Highlight text (on the web) + click on the Noma spinner - Saves temporary context to be used with the immediate tag

+- Click on the Noma Logo on the Tag selector - Opens Noma extension settings

 ### Quick Start

 ```bash